geokyr/computer-system-performance/README.md

 ## Analytical Assignments

 There were 3 analytical assignments in total.
 Each assignment had a set of problems to be solved.
-The problems involved the use of analytical models, queuing networks, simulation techniques, empirical techniques and performance analysis.
+The problems involved the use of analytical models, queuing theory, simulation techniques, empirical techniques and performance analysis.
 The [Java Modelling Tools (JMT)](https://jmt.sourceforge.net/) tool was used, and more specifically its [JMVA](https://jmt.sourceforge.net/JMVA.html) and [JWAT](https://jmt.sourceforge.net/JWAT.html) tools.
 The assignments covered the following topics.

 ## Analytical 01